words Al Woods

 These days, you might find it easier to ride off-road with a fat-tire bike sans shocks.
 It is mainly due to the tire’s ability to climb over random off-road objects effortlessly that otherwise cause discomfort.

 With its wider surface area, fat tires allow for a smoother and more stable ride.
-Compared to the skinny tires used on mountain bikes, these ones let you jump off the bike with ease in case something happens.
+Compared to the skinny tires used on mountain bikes, these ones let you jump off the bike with ease in case something happens, which will be even easier if you have a step though e-bike.

 Fat-tire bikes also allow you to pedal more freely since they aren’t built with toe clips that inhibit lower body movement.